mendhak/mendhak.github.io/posts/2023-11-19-hands-on-llm-tutorial.md

 In order to give the LLM memory, we need to supply the previous questions and answers to the LLM as an input, followed by the user's next question.
 We could build this up ourselves, but Langchain comes with built in helpers to do this for us.

-Declare a Conversation Chain which is Langchain's wrapper class to help with user chats, which takes care of storing and sending previous conversations.
-With it, add an in-memory conversation buffer.
-As the name says, it automatically keeps the history in-memory.
-There are many other options for backing stores for history, the memory one is the simplest for a tutorial.
+LangChain comes with a helpful wrapper class, ConversationChain, which takes care of storing and sending previous conversations.
+It has the ability to store conversations in various data stores, of which one is the in-memory ConversationBufferMemory.
+There are many other options for backing stores for history, in-memory is the simplest for a tutorial.
+Create the conversation chain now:

 ```python
 from langchain.chains import ConversationChain